ak4752-a/SEPM/README.md

 | `HTTPS` | `false` | Set to `true` to enable `Secure` + `HttpOnly` session cookies (always set on Render) |
 | `ADMIN_USERNAME` | *(unset)* | If set together with `ADMIN_PASSWORD`, the app auto-creates this user on first boot |
 | `ADMIN_PASSWORD` | *(unset)* | Password for the auto-created admin user (remove after first deploy) |

-### Security Notes

-- Set a strong random `SECRET_KEY` in production
-- Set `HTTPS=true` when running behind HTTPS to enable `Secure` cookies
-- Use PostgreSQL in production instead of SQLite for better concurrency

 ## Architecture